Sunday, August 20, 2017

 Photo via Pixabay

-We see photos online of beautifully decorated long narrow living rooms and think, 'oh that's easy to do', until we're actually face to face with our own blank space to fill.
+We see photos online of beautifully decorated long, narrow living rooms and think, 'Oh, that's easy to do,' until we're actually face to face with our own blank space to fill.

-Long narrow living rooms provide a number of challenges.
+Long, narrow living rooms provide several challenges.

 Here's a list of the Do's and Don'ts when it comes to planning the furniture layout for your skinny space:

-DON'T: Don't jam all the furniture against the walls.
+Don't: Don't jam all the furniture against the walls.

 If the room doesn't allow for any furniture to be pulled away from the wall, then place a rug in front of the couch and position the complimentary chairs perpendicular to the couch.
-That way you still get the effect of a cozy sitting area.
+That way, you still get the effect of a cozy sitting area.

-DON'T: Don't fill the room without thinking about the walkway through the space.
+Don't: Don't fill the room without thinking about the walkway through the space.

 DO: No matter how you position the furniture in your space, keep a clear path for people to walk from one part of the space to the other.

-DON'T: Don't restrict yourself to using long regular sofas.
+Don't: Don't restrict yourself to using long regular sofas.

-DO: Perpendicular designs are a practical layout for long narrow living rooms, so try two love seats facing each other.
+DO: Perpendicular designs are a practical layout for long, narrow living rooms, so try two love seats facing each other.

-DON'T: Don't use just square boxy furniture and tables.
+Don't: Don't use just square boxy furniture and tables.
 This makes the space too linear.

 DO: Add some round or oval accessories.

-DON'T: Don't just think of space usage horizontally.
+Don't: Don't just think of space usage horizontally.

 DO: Go vertical with your design.